nithinakash/PY_Beer-Data_ML_Segmentation_Scientific_AGNES/README.md

 # PY_Beer-Data_ML_Segmentation_Scientific_AGNES
-A beer data is provided to perform scientific segmentation based on the various features.
+The objective of the problem is to group the beers into different segments and understand the characteristics of segments.
+In order to do that, you should use scientific segmentation to perform the clustering.